Dominance (genetics): Incomplete dominance (non-Mendelian)

-Co-dominance
+Co-dominance (non-Mendelian)

 Co-dominance occurs when the contributions of both alleles are visible in the phenotype and neither allele masks another.

 For example, in the ABO blood group system, chemical modifications to a glycoprotein (the H antigen) on the surfaces of blood cells are controlled by three alleles, two of which are co-dominant to each other (IA, IB) and dominant over the recessive i at the ABO locus.
 The IA and IB alleles produce different modifications.
 The enzyme coded for by IA adds an N-acetylgalactosamine to a membrane-bound H antigen.
 The IB enzyme adds a galactose.
 The i allele produces no modification.
 Thus the IA and IB alleles are each dominant to i (IAIA and IAi individuals both have type A blood, and IBIB and IBi individuals both have type B blood), but IAIB individuals have both modifications on their blood cells and thus have type AB blood, so the IA and IB alleles are said to be co-dominant.

 Another example occurs at the locus for the beta-globin component of hemoglobin, where the three molecular phenotypes of HbA/HbA, HbA/HbS, and HbS/HbS are all distinguishable by protein electrophoresis.
-(The medical condition produced by the heterozygous genotype is called sickle-cell trait and is a milder condition distinguishable from sickle-cell anemia, thus the alleles show incomplete dominance with respect to anemia, see above).
+(The medical condition produced by the heterozygous genotype is called sickle-cell trait and is a milder condition distinguishable from sickle-cell anemia, thus the alleles show incomplete dominance concerning anemia, see above).
 For most gene loci at the molecular level, both alleles are expressed co-dominantly, because both are transcribed into RNA.

 Co-dominance, where allelic products co-exist in the phenotype, is different from incomplete dominance, where the quantitative interaction of allele products produces an intermediate phenotype.
 For example, in co-dominance, a red homozygous flower and a white homozygous flower will produce offspring that have red and white spots.
 When plants of the F1 generation are self-pollinated, the phenotypic and genotypic ratio of the F2 generation will be 1:2:1 (Red:Spotted:White).
 These ratios are the same as those for incomplete dominance.
-Again, this classical terminology is inappropriate – in reality such cases should not be said to exhibit dominance at all.
+Again, this classical terminology is inappropriate – in reality, such cases should not be said to exhibit dominance at all.